As the resident macOS #devfleet poster, I have been considering a good reply to this for a long while.

 Um maybe I am confused here but, Macs have been using right clicks for years and years now.
 Is that what you are talking about?
 Of course I have a recent Mac.
 No dinosaurs here.

-I use a Razer programmable mouse and keypad anyway.
+I use a Razer Tartarus programmable keypad a LogitechG 525 Mouse and a Logitech Pro keyboard anyway.
 Then remap keys as I see fit with your settings panel.
-They (Razer) already make software that allows me to use their products.
-Soon the software will allow me to use their Huntsman Elite keyboard as well, can’t wait!
+They (Razer and Logitech) already make software that allows me to use their products.
+The LogitechG software works without a hitch, the Razer software works.

 You seem to be saying you are fixing what isn’t ‘done broke’?!
 I find it easy to accept that the key name on the board might not match what is displayed on the screen.
 But it actuates the command intended and that’s all that matters.
 Be like the reed in the water (right?).